-In pre-clinical studies, Arch scientists have demonstrated Metablok's ability to prevent acute kidney injury by blocking the inflammatory response triggered by ischemia/reperfusion and other insults to the kidney.
+In pre-clinical studies, Arch scientists have demonstrated Metablok's ability, among other successful pre-clinical inflammation studies in the liver and lungs, to prevent acute kidney injury by blocking the inflammatory response triggered by ischemia/reperfusion and other insults to the kidney.
 Currently, there are no specific or effective treatments to prevent acute kidney injury.